Apache Tutorials for Beginners

 IP-based Virtual host

-In order to setup IP based virtual hosting, you need more than one IP address configured on your server.
-So, the number of vhost apache will depend onnumber of IP address configured on your server.
-If your server has 10 IP addresses, you can create 10 IP based virtual hosts.
+In order to set up IP-based virtual hosting, you need more than one IP address configured on your server.
+So, the number of vhosts Apache can serve will depend on the number of IP addresses configured on your server.
+If your server has 10 IP addresses, you can create 10 IP-based virtual hosts.

 IP-based Virtual host